bozsahin/thebench/README.md

 Click on the app, and set up a local user for yourself.
 Then check `curl` and `git` as in Linux above.

-If `curl` or `git` is not available, install them with your Ubuntu's installer by doing the following:
+If `curl` or `git` is not available, install them with your Ubuntu's installer by doing the following in a terminal app:

 ```bash
         sudo apt install curl